 A learning community is a group of people who take and share their knowledge and experience.
 Participants in a learning community develop a deeper understanding of the topcis and subjects of interest to them while they build relationships and learn together.
 In a learning community, the goal is for members to support each other in the growth of knowledge.
 The defining quality: a culture of learning in which people share expertise, value each others’ contributions, and collaborate to advance the collective knowledge and skills.

-CAPRSS is setting up a virtual learning community, as a place for people involved in PRSS to learn about topics related to the CAPRSS standards.
+CAPRSS’s virtual learning community is a place for people involved in Peer Recovery Support Services (PRSS) to learn about topics related to the CAPRSS standards.
 The Learning Community is the hub for all information that can help your program to become accreditation ready.
-Through it, you'll have access to:
+Through it, you’ll have access to:

 - Indepth, annotated descriptions of the standards